ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

     - [Schedule and Run the Entire Pipeline](#schedule-and-run-the-entire-pipeline)

 # Introduction
 The UK's Companies House API provides a complete dataset up to the previous month.
 Afterwards, you can stream real-time data from its streaming API.
 The goal of this project is to progressively integrate streaming data in the complete UK's companies data set.
+[Here] you can find the GitHub repository with all the code snippets, although I also included them in this guide.

 # Set-up Google Platform, a Virtual Machine and Connect to it Remotely through Visual Studio Code
 ## Create a Google Cloud Project